satispay/woocommerce-plugin/readme.txt

 Contributors: satispay
 Tags: woocommerce, satispay, payment method
 Requires at least: 4.6
-Tested up to: 5.1
+Tested up to: 5.2
-Stable tag: 1.4.2
+Stable tag: 1.4.3
 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Satispay is a new payment system that allows you to pay stores or friends from your smartphone.
+With Satispay you can send money to friends and pay in stores from your phone.
+Free, simple, secure! #doitsmart

 == Description ==